phiresky/blog/posts/2022/sqlite-zstd.md

 ## How it works

-The `select zstd_enable_transparent` converts the table into a view. `dict_chooser` is an SQL expression that decides how to partition the data.
+The `zstd_enable_transparent(config)` converts the table into a view. `config.dict_chooser` is an SQL expression that decides how to partition the data.
 Example partitioning keys:

 | Use case                                   | Partitioning SQL expression                        | Explanation                                                                                   |
 | ------------------------------------------ | -------------------------------------------------- | --------------------------------------------------------------------------------------------- |